DataBiosphere/terra-workspace-manager/DEVELOPMENT.md

 TODO: It would be nice to have a kickstart script that new devs can run that configures much of this, but for now it will be documented here to help us know what should be scripted/simplified.

+## Status as of 2/28:
+The repo is currently in a usable state, but doesn't meet all the goals of AS-197.
+The missing requirements are:
+1. Stairway is configured and initialized, but never used.
+We need to move CreateService code into steps/flights and actually use Stairway.
+2. The `create` endpoint is currently synchronous - we expect most endpoints will be async.
+This means changing the existing endpoint to return a pollable endpoint, and actually building the pollable endpoint.
+3. Unit tests currently call the development instance of Sam.
+They should call a mock Sam instead.
+4. README is copied directly from kernel-service-poc and needs updates.